 Daniel Aronson is the founder of Valutus (Latin: value, values), which specializes in creating value through sustainability and responsibility.
 Daniel has been researching, writing, and consulting on the environment, social responsibility, and innovation for over 20 years.
-During his consulting career, he has led sustainability strategy consulting for Deloitte and IBM and has worked with global leaders in the field—from Nike to Johnson & Johnson (ranked #3 by CR Magazine), Autodesk (named #1 by Climate Counts), Interface (#3 globally according to GlobeScan) and Philips (#1 in the DJSI’s ranking of Industrial Conglomerates).
+During his consulting career, he has led sustainability strategy consulting for Deloitte and IBM and has worked with global leaders in the field—from Nike to Johnson & Johnson, Autodesk, Interface, and Philips.

 Daniel focuses on innovative solutions to the most strategic, most difficult issues surrounding sustainability / responsibility, such as: